 In general, being a good-aligned character can have quite a few of these, if only because of the Black and Gray Morality of the setting.
 Ferelden is a dark setting, but through your actions, you can save the world and do good, just things for the people and the realm.
 Light shines brightest in the dark, and Dragon Ageproves this.
 Good Feels Good.

 There's something to be said about listening to stories about the heroism of the Grey Wardens.
 Talking to people in the streets who revere them, hearing legends about them, and listening to Wynne's stories of them and what they stand for.
 Especially Wynne's story about how the Wardens stood between the Blight and the kings of old, giving their blood to protect the people.
 And then you take up that mantle and do the same, not just by defeating the Blight but by spreading justice, righting wrongs, and generally kicking the crap out of the darkness to bring light back to the world.

 A City Elf Warden gets a few of these towards the end.

 First rescuing his/her father from the Tevinter slavers and later receiving a dagger which belonged to his/her mother.

-Later on during the final battle wherein Shianni refuses to flee instead staying to defend their homes along side the Warden (which doubles as a Crowning Moment of Awesome for her.)
+Later on during the final battle wherein Shianni refuses to flee instead staying to defend their homes along side the Warden (which doubles as a Moment Of Awesome for her.)